RemillaSriVaishnavi/git-solved-23A91A05I4/GIT_JOURNEY.md

 This challenge taught me that merge conflicts aren't scary - they're just Git asking "which version do you want?".
 The key is understanding what each side is trying to do before combining them.
 I now feel confident handling conflicts in real projects.
+This Git challenge also helped me understand how to resolve conflicts, use rebase, stash, cherry-pick, and manage branches effectively.

 The hands-on practice with all Git commands (especially rebase and cherry-pick) was invaluable.
 I understand the difference between merge